yichunzhao/OptimizerService/README.md

 API is secured by the Spring Security, with user: "test" and password: "test"

 ## Testing
-Unit test: Spring Intergration test with Mocked MVC.
-It includes an emabeded memory database, and a mocked application server.
+Unit test: Spring Integration test with Mocked MVC.
+It includes an embedded memory database, and a mocked application server.
 It is presented in the code, test package.
 And/OR:
 Real life test: using Postman to invoke APIs.